goadesign/pulse/pool/README.md

 it possible to implement auto-scaling solutions, for example based on queueing delays.

-Ponos uses the [Jump Consistent Hash](https://arxiv.org/abs/1406.2294) algorithm to assign jobs to workers which provides a good balance between load balancing and worker assignment stability.
+Pulse uses the [Jump Consistent Hash](https://arxiv.org/abs/1406.2294) algorithm to assign jobs to workers which provides a good balance between load balancing and worker assignment stability.